|Copyright © Nucleus Medical Media, Inc.|

 - chronic pancreatitis

 - Chronic kidney disease

 - Cystic fibrosis

 - Pseudocysts—build up of fluids and debris

-- Abdominal pain that may get worse when eating or drinking, spread to the back, or become constant and disabling
+- Abdominal pain that: may get worse when eating or drinking, spreading to the back, or become constant and disabling

 - Weight loss

 - Diarrhea—with presence of excess fat or nitrogen-based substances in the stool

 - Blood tests—to look for elevated levels the digestive enzymes or other conditions

 - Nasogastric tube—A long, thin tube is threaded through your nose and into your stomach for feeding.